-Q: Can I bring my dog(s) to St. Jacobs and the Market District?
+Q: Can I bring my dog(s) to St. Jacobs and/or the St. Jacobs Market District?
 Are dogs allowed inside businesses and buildings?

 Animals which act as working assistive aids for visitors with unique personal needs or disabilities are welcome inside and outside buildings at all times.
 The only exception to this rule is any area in which food is served or sold, such as a cafe or restaurant, in which case the only permissible assistive animal would be a guide dog.
 Business owners in St. Jacobs reserve the right to request a letter from a physician or nurse confirming that the visitor or customer requires the animal for reasons relating to the disability, if it is not readily apparent that the animal is used for such a purpose.

-A few businesses in the village of St. Jacobs permit dogs inside their premises - such as a dog bakery and the craft brewery.
-A business owner also reserves the right to request that a dog(s) be removed from the premises at their discretion.
+A few businesses in the village of St. Jacobs permit dogs - such as a dog bakery and the craft brewery - however any business owner also reserves the right to request that a dog(s) be removed from the premises at their discretion.

 Q: Is there a way to rent a wheelchair during my visit?

 A: There is no assistive device rental facility or charity in St. Jacobs.
 Visitors will be required to bring along their own assistive device for use during their visit, but may choose to contact the Canadian Red Cross and inquire about wheelchair rentals.